shopware/docs/resources/guidelines/documentation-guidelines/01-general.md

 Your style, your words, and your tone define you.
 Correspondingly, this style guide lays out standard editorial instructions that define Shopware documentation.

-It is recommended that every contributor follows the below writing standards to maintain uniformity of the documentation.
+We recommend that every contributor follows the defined writing standards to maintain uniformity of the documentation.
+Refer to different sections of this guide to know more.

 ## Audience

-Use American English to cater to a global audience.
-You may refer to the [Cambridge dictionary](https://dictionary.cambridge.org/dictionary/essential-american-english/) for American vocabulary, spell check, and alternate words.
+It is important to consider the background of the potential audience reading your writing.
+This helps you to adapt your writing to meet their needs and interests.

 | Who is the audience? | What are their roles? |
 | :--- | :--- |